ollycassidy13/oh-my-xilinx/README.md

-These are shell scripts that are compatible with zsh for invoking the Xilinx toolchain on smallish research projects.
-The scripts are intended to quickly estimate resource utilization and timing of small Verilog/RTL designs.
+These are shell scripts for invoking the Xilinx Vivado toolchain on smallish RTL projects to quickly estimate resource utilization and timing of designs.

 ----------------
 How it works